 The Indiana Election Commission has enacted no-excuse absentee voting for the 2020 Primaries.
 Please make note of the updated deadlines below.

 - May 4, 2020 - Deadline to register for primaries.

 - May 21, 2020 - Application deadline for absentee ballot.
 Absentee ballots must be returned by June 2 at noon.

 - You can access the application for an absentee ballot for the upcoming Indiana primary here.
-The application must be mailed, faxed, emailed, or hand delivered to the county clerk’s office in the county you are registered to vote, or the Indiana Election Division, more info here.
+The application can now be submitted online or must be mailed, faxed, emailed, or hand-delivered to the county clerk’s office in the county you are registered to vote, or the Indiana Election Division, more info here.

 - June 2, 2020 - Primaries